jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This doesn't mean any, and all work can be done from home.
 But, it does mean many of us stuck in traffic for decades didn't need to be.

 Funny to note, by my back of the envelope math, this pandemic is actually improving long-held problems.
-Road congestion is gone, air pollution is improved, car accidents are far lower.
+Road congestion is gone, air pollution is improved, car crashes are far lower.
 The question is, how did a few managers and executives stop these upgrades from our society?

 Because we let them control the rulebook.